hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 [Trait bounds]: https://doc.rust-lang.org/book/ch10-02-traits.html
 [Associated types]: https://doc.rust-lang.org/rust-by-example/generics/assoc_items/types.html

-In the following sections, before elaborating on the problem further, let me demonstrate you how to implement logically equivalent programs using the static and dynamic approaches.
+In the following sections, before elaborating on the problem further, let me demonstrate to you how to implement logically equivalent programs using the static and dynamic approaches.
 All the examples are written in Rust, but can be applied to any other general-purpose programming language with enough expressive type system.

 ## Record types -- Hash maps